Novicell/novicell-frontend/README.md

 Additional you can grab values as url, title and alt-text.

 ### Lazyload fonts
 Include the `novicell.font.js` for lazyloading fonts.
 You can use Google Fonts, Typekit and local.
-When you are using local font you declare your font-face inside /less/base/base.fonts.less (or scss).
-This file will be generated into the webfont.min.css-file by Gulp.
+When you are using local fonts you declare your font-face inside /less/base/base.fonts.less.
+This file will be generated into the `webfont.min.css`-file by Gulp.
+Then the javascript will request this file asynchroniously.

 ```javascript
 novicell.font.webfont({